 To aid in your understanding of the weather along this route, I suggest you use this website: Spanish climate travel planner.

-The waymarks are sufficient, from the special, unique carvings at many intersections to the shell waymarks in the streets of the cities, and to the ubiquitous yellow arrows.
+The waymarks are sufficient, from the special, unique carvings, by the sculptor Nicanor Carballo, at many intersections to the shell waymarks in the streets of the cities, and to the ubiquitous yellow arrows.

 And thus, is my highlight of the Sanabrés.
 There are plenty of accommodations along the way.
 The only pinch point we found was in Santa Marta de Tera.
 At the worst, if the one small, 13-bed albergue is full, you can taxi or walk to the next town.